oracle-livelabs/database-maa/zdm-physical-offline/target-db-prereq/target-db-prereq.md

 **10. Check encryption algorithm in SQLNET.ORA (Optional Step).**

    Ensure that encryption algorithm specificed in sqlnet.ora in Target Database Oracle Home is same as Source Database Home.

-    This is not mandatory for Physical Offline Migration , However it is recommended.
+   This is not mandatory for ZDM Physical Offline Migration , However it is recommended.

 Please [proceed to the next lab](#next).